pallets/jinja/docs/api.rst

 backwards compatible to ASCII.
 For Jinja2 the default encoding of templates is assumed to be utf-8.

-It is not possible to use Jinja2 to process non unicode data.
+It is not possible to use Jinja2 to process non-Unicode data.
 The reason for this is that Jinja2 uses Unicode already on the language level.
-For example Jinja2 treats the non-breaking space as valid whitespace inside expressions which requires knowledge of the encoding or operating on an unicode string.
+For example Jinja2 treats the non-breaking space as valid whitespace inside expressions which requires knowledge of the encoding or operating on an Unicode string.

-For more details about unicode in Python have a look at the excellent `Unicode documentation`_.
+For more details about Unicode in Python have a look at the excellent `Unicode documentation`_.

 Another important thing is how Jinja2 is handling string literals in templates.
-A naive implementation would be using unicode strings for all string literals but it turned out in the past that this is problematic as some libraries are typechecking against `str` explicitly.
-For example `datetime.strftime` does not accept unicode arguments.
+A naive implementation would be using Unicode strings for all string literals but it turned out in the past that this is problematic as some libraries are typechecking against `str` explicitly.
+For example `datetime.strftime` does not accept Unicode arguments.
 To not break it completely Jinja2 is returning `str` for strings that fit into ASCII and for everything else `unicode`: